gadyke/gadyke.github.io/README.md

 ### If you're travelling from:

-- **Cheddington, Tring or Ayelsbury**: Hopefully we don't need to help you...
+- **Cheddington, Tring or Aylesbury**: Hopefully we don't need to help you...
 - **Oswestry**: ~2hr 30mins (via the M40)
 - **Builth Wells**: ~3hrs (also via the M40)
 - **Bristol**: ~2hrs (via the M4)
 - **Murcia, Spain**: ~4hrs (via a plane)
-- **Austin, Texas**: Really?
+- **Houston, Texas**: Really?

 ## When?
 Saturday the 20th of January, 2018.
-The hotel is ours from 11am on the 20th - we'll add more information about the day as we have it!
+The ceremony will take place at 1230, but Greg will happily welcome guests arriving from noon.